 VerificationService.
 These are the requests we want to focus our analysis on.
 Therefore, let’s add

 VerificationService as a second filter parameter to further narrow down the analysis.
-To do this, select VerificationService node and then click the View PurePaths button in easyTravel Customer Frontend box from the right-hand pane, to access the list of PurePaths that are initiated by
+To do this, select VerificationService node and then select the View PurePaths in easyTravel Customer Frontend box in the rightmost pane to access the list of PurePath traces that are initiated by

 easyTravel Customer Frontend.

-The View PurePaths button from the VerificationService box of the same pane would show you the PurePaths that were initiated by
+The View PurePaths button from the VerificationService box shows you the PurePath traces that were initiated by